Compare any two graphics cards:

 Pixel Rate

-If running with a high resolution is important to you, then the Radeon HD 6770 is the winner, but only just. (explain)
+If running with high levels of AA is important to you, then the Radeon HD 6770 is the winner, though only just barely. (explain)

 Radeon HD 6770 14400 Mpixels/sec